 TERRY HERSHEY—author, humorist, inspirational speaker, dad, ordained minister, golf addict, and smitten by French wine.
 He divides his time between designing sanctuary gardens and sharing his practice of “pausing” and “sanctuary,” to help us do less and live more.
-Terry’s newest book, The Power of Pause, offers the permission to slow down, and to be gentle with ourselves, in a world that demands More-Bigger-Faster.
+Terry’s book, The Power of Pause, offers the permission to slow down and to be gentle with ourselves, in a world that demands More-Bigger-Faster.
 Most days, you can find Terry out in his garden–on Vashon Island in the Puget Sound—because he believes that there is something fundamentally spiritual about dirt under your fingernails.

 Terry tries to be live by the motto that “he loses much who has no aptitude for idleness.”
 On Vashon—where ferry is the main mode of travel—this maxim doubles for a rule: if you have to go somewhere on Vashon, you can’t be in a hurry.
 And yes, Terry tolerates the rain—so long as he is able to spend some time each winter on a golf course in a land where the sun shines bright.

 When he was younger and a workaholic (two degrees, doing ministry and mission work from Japan to Uganda, Africa), it took a divorce to slow him down.
 This crisis invited him to reassess his vocational journey—because, like it or not, a crossroads of that magnitude makes you take notice.
 During that time, the seeds of change began to take root in Terry’s heart.
-He learned that if we don’t take time to pause and say “no” to the violence of overwork and busy-ness, then “no” would be said by default… and we end up saying no to the people we love the most.
-As a result, Terry founded Hershey & Associates—an organization that provides products, resources, and seminars on the themes of pausing, sanctuary time, and our need to slow down in intentional ways “to let our souls catch up with our bodies.”
+He learned that if we don’t take time to pause and say “no” to the violence of overwork and busy-ness, then “no” will be said by default… and we end up saying no to the people we love the most.
+As a result, Terry founded Hershey & Associates—an organization that provides resources, seminars and retreats on the themes of pausing, sanctuary time, and our need to slow down in intentional ways “to let our souls catch up with our bodies.”